Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 The way a token gets burnt is that it gets sent to an unusable smart contract.
 It just sits there and noone can touch it.
 Effectively it has removed itself from supply.

-What is cool is that your cDAI can now be used as collateral themselves.
-This results in a multiplier kind of effect whereby you cDAI can be used in other DeFi protocols.
+What is cool is that you can now use your cDAI as collateral.
+This results in a multiplier kind of effect whereby other DeFi protocols use your cDAI .

 You can get very creative if you start thinking of all the potential combinations and things you can do.
 This is where crypto-Twitter often goes mental with people recommending complicated ways routing of such tokens across various protocols to earn a yield.

 How Compound crypto was founded